SynthstromAudible/DelugeFirmware/docs/community_features.md

           notes as notes are in the held chord and then move to a different scale based on the Octave Mode.
           Tip: Set also Octave Mode to Random to have the equivalent to the old `Random` mode.
     - **`Rhythm`** (RHYT) (unpatchet parameter, assignable to golden knobs):
-      This parameter will play silences in some of the notes.
-This menu option show zeroes and dashes, "0" means "play note", and "-" means "don't play note".
+      This parameter will play silences in some of the steps.
+This menu option show zeroes and dashes, "0" means "play note", and "-" means "don't play note (or play a silence)".
       The available options are:
       <details>
       <summary>Rhythm Options</summary>
         <ul>